 If your single-car accident in McAllen was due to something that was beyond your control—and the result of someone else’s negligence—you may be able to win compensation through an injury claim.
 For example, you could hold the manufacturer of a defective car part responsible if that part caused your accident.

-Work with a McAllen Car Accident Attorney
+Work With Our McAllen Car Accident Attorneys

 During our many years in practice, we’ve been proud to serve over 9,000 clients.
 With our many years of combined experience, we are confident that we can help you win your car accident claim.

-Call us at 210-732-1062 or complete the online contact form at the bottom of this page for a free, no-obligation case consultation with a McAllen car accident lawyer.
+Call us at (956) 994-0565 or complete the online contact form at the bottom of this page for a free, no-obligation case consultation with a McAllen car accident lawyer.